Grab Holdings

-Grab Holdings Inc. is a Singaporean multinational technology company headquartered in One-North, Singapore.
+Grab Holdings Inc. is a Singaporean multinational technology company headquartered in one-north, Singapore.
 It is the developer of a super-app for ride-hailing, food delivery, and digital payment services on mobile devices.
 It operates in Singapore, Malaysia, Cambodia, Indonesia, Myanmar, the Philippines, Thailand, and Vietnam.

 The company was founded as MyTeksi by Anthony Tan and Tan Hooi Ling in 2012 to make taxi rides safer in Malaysia.
 By 2016, it was rebranded as Grab with an expansion of partnerships in Southeast Asia that coincided with the development of products for couriers.

 Grab is Southeast Asia's first decacorn and the biggest technology startup in the region.

 It became publicly traded on the NASDAQ in 2021, following the largest SPAC merger at the time.
 In 2023, Fast Company listed Grab amongst the most innovative companies in the Asia-Pacific region.

 History

-Founding and expansion
+Founding and growth

-The idea of creating a taxi-booking mobile app for Southeast Asia came from Anthony Tan (陈炳耀, Chen Bingyao) while he was at Harvard Business School.
+The idea of creating a taxi-booking mobile app for Southeast Asia came from Anthony Tan (陈炳耀 (Tân Péng-iāu, Chén Bǐngyào)) while he was at Harvard Business School.
 He launched the MyTeksi app in Malaysia in 2012 together with Tan Hooi Ling, another Harvard graduate.
 MyTeksi was started with an initial grant of US$25,000 from Harvard Business School and Tan's personal capital.

 GrabTaxi expanded to the Philippines in August 2013, and to Singapore and Thailand in October of the same year.
 In 2014, GrabTaxi further continued its growth and expansion to new countries: first launching in Ho Chi Minh City, Vietnam, in February, and Jakarta in Indonesia in June.
 In November 2014, GrabTaxi launched its first GrabBike service in Ho Chi Minh City as a trial service.

 By 2015, GrabBike's motorcycle service rides had spread throughout Vietnam and Indonesia.
 In February 2015, the company launched GrabCar+ in the Philippines.
 In November 2015, Grab launched its GrabExpress courier service.
+In January 2016, GrabTaxi was rebranded as "Grab" with a new, redesigned logo.